TheArturthur/CoppermindScraper/Cosmere/Alethkar.md

 Alethkar is one of the five great [[Vorin\|Vorin]] Kingdoms, with the vast majority of their populace worshipping the [[Almighty\|Almighty]].
 The worship is mostly carried out by the priests, called the [[Ardent\|ardents]].
 The ardents, while influential, are not free -- rather, they are slaves to various [[Lighteyes\|lighteyes]].
 Unlike most other professions, ardentia is open to both men and women, and to people from all social castes.
 Ardents are considered genderless from a social standpoint, and as such, many of the Vorin taboos regarding gender and gender roles do not apply to them.
 They are also the only people permitted to use [[Soulcaster\|Soulcasters]].
 Unlike Vorinism in other nations, the Alethi are not required to be personally devout, or to perform religious ceremonies.
 While each citizen is supposed to pick their [[Calling\|Calling]] and Glory -- their goal in life, and the aspect of the Almighty they wish to emulate -- the actual religious part of the religion is handled by the ardents, who perform the requisite rituals and prayers for their masters, so as to reassure them of their righteousness.
 The Alethi themselves rarely interact with the Almighty, save for an occassional glyphward or prayer.
 The regular Alethi darkeyes are taught of Vorinism by their parents and by travelling Ardents.
 After the start of the True Desolation many Vorin Alethi stopped worshipping the Almighty, this was likely due to Kholin’s [[Dalinar's visions\|Visions]] and the reality of the desolations, the Heralds and more.
 Many still remained Vorin though, and some others changed their views of Vorinism entirely.
 These people believed that Honor, who had died, was only an aspect of the Almighty which was tasked with protecting men, and that the Heralds were, though glorious, simply men.
+The majority of Alethi Vorins follow an orthodox strain also practiced in Jah Keved, though a sizable population, mostly made up of Herdazians, follow more heterodox branches, such as Herdazian Vorinism.
+A small but notable population of individuals chose to actively reject any religion, but these individuals tend to be shunned by society and deemed as heretics.

 ### Language and Writing
 For more information on the Women's Script, see [[Women's script\|Women's script]].